dnr/ember-mug-cli/README.md

 ## CLI Tool

-A small command-line program is included to interact with an Ember Mug on Linux.
-It relies on the `gatttool` utility from BlueZ to read mug characteristics.
+A small command-line program is included to interact with an Ember Mug on Linux and other platforms.
+It now uses the Go Bluetooth library `tinygo.org/x/bluetooth`, so no external utilities are required.

 ### Build